 Keeping it in the family

-Coral runs the teahouse with her 19-year-old sister Oceania (who is also a surfer and recent transplant of Zambales) and watching the two handle the orders of customers is really a work of art.
-When asked if Oceania sees herself doing this in Manila, she says, “No, I”m not an urban girl anymore.”
+Coral runs the teahouse with her 19-year-old sister Oceana (who is also a surfer and recent transplant of Zambales) and watching the two handle the orders of customers is really a work of art.
+When asked if Oceana sees herself doing this in Manila, she says, “No, I”m not an urban girl anymore.”
 She reveals that she often goes to work wearing surf wear underneath so she can immediately hit the waves once her shift ends.

 “There are some challenges for sure working with family,” admits Coral.
 “But they’re very helpful in every circumstance.
 You get to be patient with each other.
 You learn from each other.
 And because of that family bond, you’re secured and know won’t leave each other hanging.”

-Besides Oceania, Coral also involves her brothers Reef and Forest.
+Besides Oceana, Coral also involves her brothers Reef and Forest.
 The teahouse is holding their first retreat, which includes healing breathwork workshops with Reef during sunset atop nearby Mount Calib-ungan.
 Her younger brother Forest also holds geometric figures classes, which is an interesting way to approach dance through the geometry your body can form.

 In their world of slow coffee and beach life, social media marketing takes a bit of a backseat.
 “Engaging the community plays a bigger part than social media.
 We do have social media, but it’s not well-maintained because of the time needed to spend in the kitchen baking all of our products in its best quality.
 I believe that making and serving good food is marketing in itself,” Coral says.